Viral marketing: For consumers

 The main risk coming from the company is for it to target the wrong influencer or segment.
-Once the content is online, the sender won't be able to control it anymore.
+Once the content is online, the sender will not be able to control it anymore.
 It is therefore vital to aim at a particular segment when releasing the message.
 This is what happened to the company BlendTech which released videos showing the blender could blend anything, and encouraged users to share videos.
 This mainly caught the attention of teenage boys who thought it funny to blend and destroy anything they could; even though the videos went viral, they did not target potential buyers of the product.
 This is considered to be one of the major factors that affects the success of the online promotion.
 It is critical and inevitable for the organisations to target the right audience.
 Another risk with internet is that a company's video could end up going viral on the other side of the planet where their products are not even for sale.

-Risks emanating from the influencers
+From the influencers

 According to a paper by Duncan Watts and colleagues entitled: "Everyone's an influencer", the most common risk in viral marketing is that of the influencer not passing on the message, which can lead to the failure of the viral marketing campaign.
-A second risk is that the influencer modifies the content of the message.
-A third risk is that influencers pass on the wrong message.
-This can result from a misunderstanding or as a deliberate move.